The Yale Club of New York City: 21st century

-Heisman Trophy which was awarded to USC Trojans quarterback Carson Palmer at the Yale Club in 2002.
+Heisman Trophy awarded to USC Trojans quarterback Carson Palmer at the Yale Club in 2002.

 In July 1999, the Yale Club became the first of New York's Ivy League university clubs to change its dress code to business casual, a move that upset some members and was received with polite scorn from other clubs.
 Today, the dress code remains business casual, except in the athletic facilities.
 In the fall of 2012, the club began to allow denim to be worn in the library, the Grill Room, and on the rooftop terrace during the summer, but nowhere else, as long as it is "neat, clean, and in good repair."

-Following the September 11 attacks in 2001, the Heisman Trophy, traditionally presented at the Downtown Athletic Club, was presented at the Yale Club in 2002 and 2003.
+Following the September 11 attacks in 2001, the Heisman Trophy, traditionally presented at the Downtown Athletic Club and was presented at the New York Marriott Marquis in 2001, was presented at the Yale Club in 2002 and 2003.
 The 2002 winner was quarterback Carson Palmer of the USC Trojans, and the 2003 winner was quarterback Jason White of the University of Oklahoma Sooners.
 Before the two Heisman Trophy ceremonies, the un-awarded trophy itself was displayed in the Yale Club's lobby, flanked by portraits of Yale's two Heisman winners, end Larry Kelley (1936) and halfback Clint Frank (1937).

 In June 2007, former U.S. Solicitor General and onetime Supreme Court nominee Robert Bork sued the club in federal court.
 Bork alleged that, while trying to reach the dais to speak at an event for The New Criterion magazine, he fell because the club negligently failed to provide steps or a handrail between the floor and the dais.
 Bork claimed that his injuries required surgery, immobilized him for months, forced him to use a cane, and left him with a limp.
 He sought judgment for $1 million in damages plus punitive damages and attorney's fees.
 In May 2008, Bork and the club reached a confidential, out-of-court settlement.